istio/istio.io/content/blog/2019/performance-best-practices/index.md

 While many Istio features, such as [mutual TLS authentication](/docs/concepts/security/#mutual-tls-authentication), rely on an Envoy proxy next to an application pod, you can [selectively disable](/docs/setup/kubernetes/additional-setup/sidecar-injection/#disabling-or-updating-the-webhook) sidecar proxy injection for some of your mesh services.
 As you scale up Istio for production, you may want to incrementally add the sidecar proxy to your workloads.

 To that end, the test scripts provide [three different modes](https://github.com/istio/tools/tree/81cc22348059bb17ad9c2f571018e78780a1bbf5/perf/benchmark#run-performance-tests).
 These modes analyze Istio's performance when a request goes through both the client and server proxies (`both`), just the server proxy (`serveronly`), and neither proxy (`baseline`).

-We also provide an option to disable [Mixer](/docs/concepts/observability/) (telemetry) during the performance tests, which will provide results in line with the performance we expect when the Mixer V2 work is completed.
-Also, Istio now supports [Envoy native telemetry](https://github.com/istio/istio/wiki/Envoy-native-telemetry), and its performance is comparable to Mixer with telemetry disabled.
+You can also disable [Mixer](/docs/concepts/observability/) to stop Istio's telemetry during the performance tests, which provides results in line with the performance we expect when the Mixer V2 work is completed.
+Istio also supports [Envoy native telemetry](https://github.com/istio/istio/wiki/Envoy-native-telemetry), which performs similarly to having Istio's telemetry disabled.

 ## Istio 1.2 Performance